Unexplained Weight Gain

 Typical signs and symptoms of unexplained weight gain

-In addition to an increase in weight, individuals may experience symptoms such as fatigue, fluid retention, bloating, mood changes, or irregular menstrual cycles.
+In addition to an increase in weight, individuals may experience symptoms such as fatigue, fluid retention, bloating, mood changes, breathing difficulties or irregular menstrual cycles.
 These symptoms can help point toward underlying causes and should be discussed with a healthcare provider.

 Complications of untreated unexplained weight gain